 Welcome to thetriffids.com, a site dedicated to the Australian band from the eighties with the John Wyndham inspired name and a collection of songs of peerless quality courtesy of the late, very great David McComb.
 Your webmaster is Graham (formerly Evil) Lee, pedal and lap steel guitarist for the band.

-2006 was the start of a busy time for this site that continues to this day.
-The main reason for this - the complete Triffids' catalogue began rolling out in its shiny new remastered and repackaged form in 2006 and is very nearly complete from the point of view of official releases.
 This site has only ever existed to keep the memory and music of David McComb alive and, to this end, we've been very fortunate to find great homes for the catalogue - Liberation for Australia and New Zealand and Domino for the rest of the world.

 Most Recent News: